annemanguyen/annemanguyen.github.io/_posts/2015-04-10-turnstylin-1.md

 ---
 layout: post
-title: "Turnstylin' and profilin' I: Theory"
+title: "Turnstylin' and Profilin' I: Theory"
 date: 2015-04-10 00:00:00
 categories: [Metis, MTA]
 tags: Metis, MTA
+excerpt: "You know those canvassers who stand in front of subway entrances asking if you 'have a minute'?
+Well..."
 ---

 #### The problem